teen vaping

 More and more teenagers are using vaping devices to consume marijuana.
 It’s easy for many teens to acquire the e-cigarette liquid containing THC, the psychoactive ingredient in marijuana that produces a high.
 The level of THC in marijuana vapes can be a lot more concentrated than in plant-based marijuana.
 Therefore, vaped marijuana is typically much more potent than smoked marijuana

-Percentage of students who report vaping marijuana recently (according to the 2019 Monitoring the Future Survey from drugabuse.org released in September 2020):
+Percentage of students who report vaping marijuana recently, (based on the 2023 Monitoring the Future survey):

 WHAT DOES VAPING LOOK LIKE?